marvinkreis/guut/templates/debug_prompt.md

 - Use print statements liberally in your experiments/tests.
 - Never recreate the code under test as part of your experiment/test.
 - In your first experiment, always include a debugger script that prints interesting intermediate values.
 This helps you see what is happening inside the code.
+- Some mutants can result in ininite loops or other timeouts.
+Therefore, please always print the results from the correct code before calling the mutant.

 # Example Task